 The Honor 7X has a dual-lens 16MP and 2MP camera for capturing high-definition photos.
-For a further level of professionalism, the camera offers Portrait Mode, that blurs the background and captures your subject in vivid detail.
+For a further level of professionalism, the camera offers Portrait Mode, which blurs the background and captures your subject in vivid detail.

 This phone is additionally built to last, with a 3,340 mAH battery that may deliver up to 1.5 days of power on one charge.
-The Honor 7X is upgradable to Android 8.0 oreo software and is compatible with GSM cellular networks like AT& T and T-Mobile.
+The Honor 7X is upgradable to Android 8.0 Oreo software and is compatible with GSM cellular networks like AT& T and T-Mobile.